midhunkalarikkal/FullDomain/Notes/Nodejs.md

 ## `Route handler` ##
 ========================
-A Route Handler is the server-side code (typically a function) that processes an incoming HTTP request and generates an appropriate response. if we not sen any response back like example `res.send()` the request handler will be like a loop sendning request
+A Route Handler is the server-side code (typically a function) that processes an incoming HTTP request and generates an appropriate response. if we not send any response back like example `res.send()` the request handler will be like a loop sending request

 `How It Works`
 It receives an HTTP request (from the client), analyzes it, and decides what to do with it.